itootoito/C_input_verification/README.md

 please.
 You can add anything you think will make the project better into the code.

 ### Can i use this?
 Yes.
 And you don't need to credit me.
-I have a feeling i'll be ashamed of this project when i become a better programmer.
+I have a feeling i'll be ashamed of this project if i become a better programmer.

 #### To do: